 What Is a DEXA Scan?

 Bone density scanning, also called dual-energy x-ray absorptiometry (DEXA), is a painless imaging test that is used to measure bone loss.
 It involves exposing the lower spine and hips to a small amount of ionizing radiation to form pictures of the bones.
-DEXA technology has software that calculates and display bone density measurements.
+DEXA technology has software that calculates and displays bone density measurements.
 DEXA is most often used to diagnose osteoporosis.

 During the Bone Density Scan

-- A report from today’s exam will be sent to your doctor within 24 hours.
+These tests do not take long, usually only 10-30 minutes.
+You may resume your normal activities and diet immediately following the test and a report from today’s exam will be sent to your doctor within 24 hours.